Liaihua/CoreWarClone/app/src/main/cpp/desc.md

 # C/C++ native section
-This section contains the following components:
-- Redcode Translator
-- Core War VM
+This section will be done when I will get enough time for it